TWBug/GoldCardHenge/content/faq/what-documents-do-i-need-to-submit-if-i-hold-an-alien-resident-certificate-arc-and-apply-for-an-employment-gold-card.en.md

   - Application
 weight: 1
 ---
-One person cannot simultaneously hold two resident certificates, so you must provide a statement of revocation for your ARC during the second review of the National Immigration Agency.
-The statement revoking your ARC must state that you want to revoke your current ARC due to a Gold Card application, and you must sign and date the statement.
+When you apply for the Gold Card, please fill in the UI number printed on your ARC.
+If the National Immigration Agency approves your Gold Card application, the system will automatically cancel your ARC.